 - “Continuous” means the job is never finished.
 That may sound daunting, but it is also relieving because time is your friend.
 Pacing your improvements will help reduce the

-pressure we all put on ourselves.
+pressure you put on yourself.
 Also, if you adopt the kaizen habit, you won’t arrive at 65 and think, “I’ve seen and done just about everything I want to do,”

 which is a sure recipe for a mental and physical downslide.
 Instead, you will think enthusiastically, “What’s next?
 How can I keep improving?”

-- Working continuously toward a goal is one of the few ways to lift your dopamine baseline.
+Gently working toward a goal is one of the few ways to lift your dopamine baseline, without a subsequent crash.
 (Dopamine plays a role in how we feel pleasure and how we think and plan.